 Step 5: Optimise Digital Marketing Tactics

 It is finally time for you to pull together your digital marketing strategy.
-At this point, you already know what your goals are, you have created a buyer persona, and you have mapped out the user journey.
+At this point, you already know what your goals are, you have created a buyer persona, and you have mapped out the buyer journey.

-Accordingly, at this stage you can create a content calendar.
+Accordingly, at this stage, you can create a content calendar.
 This calendar will help you organise your content, from blogs to social media posts to EDMs.

-Step 6: Analyse the Results and Adjust
+Step 6: Analyse The Results And Adjust